Introduction

 1. Risk Identification

-During the identification phase, risk teams are required to vigilantly recognize early signs of potential risks.
+During the identification phase, risk teams are required to carefully and proactively recognize early signs of potential risks.
 This requires collaborating with various departments and functions across the enterprise, performing necessary walkthroughs, asking the right questions at the right time, observing key risk management components, assigning appropriate personnel at all levels, and promoting strengthened governance.

-Stakeholders need to focus on gathering relevant data tailored to the organization's context, including industry, geographical locations, and product or service nature.
+Stakeholders need to focus on gathering data relevant to tailored to the organization's context, including industry, geographical locations, and product or service nature.
 Robust monitoring mechanisms for real-time information gathering are crucial.
 Simultaneously, they must be discerning, distinguishing between noise and actionable signals.

 Prioritizing data that aligns with strategic goals ensures an accurate and actionable risk profile.
 This strategic and comprehensive approach lays the foundation for a resilient risk management strategy in the dynamic landscape of large enterprise operations.